shovon/idempotent.js/README.md

 # Idempotent Operations for JavaScript Arrays and Objects

-By default, `Array.prototype`'s `sort`, `push`, `pop`, `shift`, and `unshift` modify an array, which make for code that is very difficult to reason about.
-However, sometimes, you may want to perform an operation similar to `sort`, `push`, `pop`, `shift`, or `unshift`.
-That is, you supply the original array, and derive a new one with the aforementioned operation applied, without ever modifying the original one.
-To put it more succinctly, you want to apply a `sort`, `push`, `pop`, `shift`, or `unshift` operation that is idempotent.
-Unfortunately, with what JavaScript offers, for just those five operations, there are a lot of boilerplate involved.
+By default, most operations in JavaScript modify the internals of a specific value (object).
+Be it by calling `sort`, `push`/`pop`/`shift`/`unshift`, `reverse`, a custom method that modifies internals, or `obj.property = 'foo`; they all modify the internal value.
+And modifying values make for code that is very difficult to reason about.
+However, sometimes, it may be necessary to perform similar operations.
+But, instead of actually executing those operations, a better alternative is to perform idempotent operations that don't modify the internals of the original value.
+The the modification of those values are then returned as an entirely new object.

-`idempotent.js` gives you the `sort` `push`, `pop`, `shift`, and `unshift` functions so that you can use an idempotent equivalent of those operations.
+You can do so with `Array.prototype.slice` or `Object.assign`.
+But using `Array.prototype.slice` and `Object.assign` results in more verbose code, making it harder to read.

-It also provides a `setKey` helper function to return an object with a supplied property name set.
+And this is where `idempotent` comes in. `idempotent` provides a non-destructive analog of the aforementioned operations.

 ## Getting Started